 There is an endless selection of things to see and do in the region, but I’ve rounded up 8 of my favourites below…

-8 things to do and see on a Yarra Valley Road Trip
+Things to do and see in the Yarra Valley

 Yarra Valley Chocolaterie and Ice Creamery